 - NOTICE OF ACTION

 - Applicants are informed of the GEDA Board's decision.
-If an application is not approved, the applicant is notified and provided with a reason for the non-approval.
+If an application is not approved, the applicant will be notified.

 - The GEDA Compliance Division will monitor the awarded grant to ensure the grant funds are used as intended.